itsdoruk/recipes/README.md

 # [recipes]

-A simple app to create and manage your recipes, made for [Hack Club's Neighborhood]|neighborhood.hackclub.com|
+A simple app to create and manage your recipes, made for [neighborhood.hackclub.com]|Hack Club's neighborhood|

 ## Features